drakesong/data_structures/README.md

 * TimingTest.java: This file contains some code to insert a large number of keys into your tree, and prints out the amount of time required to do so.
 You will need to modify this file for Question 2.
 See below for more details.

-2. (15 points) Experiment with your AVLTreeMap and compare its performance to the SortedArrayMap using the code in TimingTest.java.
+2. Experiment with your AVLTreeMap and compare its performance to the SortedArrayMap using the code in TimingTest.java.
 The main of this file adds numElements keys to each type of Map, but does so in two ways: forwardTest adds numbers from 0 up to numElements, while backwardTest adds numbers from numElements down to 0.
 After each test, the amount of time required (in milliseconds) is printed out.

     What happens when you change the numElements variable to change the number of elements added to the tree?
 When does your AVLTreeMap become faster than the SortedArrayMap?
 How does the speed of adding numbers forwards or backwards change the timing?
 Why?
 Include a table of your timing data in your answer to this question.

-3. (15 extra points) Do Question 1, but where the Node class does not have a parent pointer.
+3. Do Question 1, but where the Node class does not have a parent pointer.
 The appropriate line to delete in the Node class has been identified for you.
 Practically, this means that all your functions must be recursive.
 Please write that you are attempting the extra credit in your submission.